 Care plans included people's preferences and choices about how they wanted their care to be given and we saw this was respected.
-Care plans were detailed and covered every aspect of a person's life and the care they required.
-Staff understood the importance of respecting people's rights and people were supported to dress in their personal style.
-One person was keen to bring our attention to the particular style of clothes they were wearing which then developed into a good conversation about all the different places they are supported to purchase their clothes.
+Care plans were detailed and covered every aspect of a person's life and the care and support they required.
+Staff understood the importance of respecting people's choices and gave examples where people were supported to dress in their personal style.

 People and their families were fully involved in making decisions about people's care and helped to put together a support package that was personalised to them.
-One family member told us they were fully involved with setting up a whole support package for their relative and the provider worked closely with them ensure the care plan contained everything that staff would need to know to support the person appropriately and to the standard expected by the person and their family.
-One relative said "I was fully involved in all of the care planning; they [staff] listened to me and my opinions and that was really reassuring."
+One family member told us they were fully involved with care planning for their relative and the provider worked closely with them ensure the care plan contained everything that staff would need to know to support the person appropriately and to the standard expected by the person and their family.
+One person said "It is my care plan and it is all about me and what help I need and what I can do for myself; I help to keep it up to date."